imos/bin/README.md

 ## Commands
 ### imofs
-A command-line tool to backup/restore files and services.
+imofs is a command-line tool to backup/restore files and services.

 This command is useful especially for programming contests giving an disk image, and imofs backs up the initial state and restores almost everything.